andychiare/blog/_posts/xxxx-xx-xx-handling-server-sent-events-with-react-and-nodejs.markdown

 We could get around the problem by simply adding a `proxy` value in the `package.json` file, as said in the [create-react-app documentation](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#proxying-api-requests-in-development).
 However, due to a [known issue](https://github.com/facebook/create-react-app/issues/3391), currently this workaround is not applicable.

-So, in order to make client and server to communicate, we need to enable CORS ([Cross-origin resource sharing](https://auth0.com/docs/cross-origin-authentication)).
+So, in order to make the client and server to communicate, we need to enable CORS ([Cross-origin resource sharing](https://auth0.com/docs/cross-origin-authentication)).
 With this approach, the server authorizes a client published on a different domain to request its resources.
 To enable CORS in our Node.js server we simply add a new header to be sent to the client: the `Access-Control-Allow-Origin` header.
 Our initial response now becomes as shown below:

 ```javascript
     response.writeHead(200, {